Variable life insurance, also called variable appreciable life insurance, provides lifelong coverage as well as a cash value account.

 - A money market fund

-In addition to these investment options, variable life insurance policies generally have a fixed interest investment option provided by the insurer.
-For each investment option, there are management fees, similar to expense ratios for mutual funds.
+Variable life insurance policies also generally offer a fixed interest investment option provided by the insurer.
+However, whatever option you choose, you will be charged management fees, similar to expense ratios for mutual funds.
 These fees vary according to the securities being invested in and can be quite high if the money is being actively invested (meaning a portfolio manager is picking stocks).

 Every permanent life insurance policy comes with fees but the downside to variable life insurance is that it tends to have the highest.
 Variable life insurance policies will typically have the following costs: